luan-th-nguyen/PyDispersion/README.md

 McMechan, G.A. and Yedlin, M.J., 1981.
 Analysis of dispersive waves by wave field transformation.
 Geophysics, 46(6), pp.869-874.

 Available test data:
-guided_waves_pipe: wave dispersion due to elastic waves guided in a pipe
+guided_waves_pipe: wave dispersion due to elastic waves guided in a pipe,
-viscoelastic_waves: wave dispersion due to viscoelasticity
+viscoelastic_waves: wave dispersion due to viscoelasticity.

 To run one of the tests (on a system with standard Python and with obspy installed), change directory to the selected test under 'demos' and execute the Python script, for example:
 $cd demos/guided_waves_pipe